ifymatics/Nonprofit-Check-Plus/README.md

 - docker-compose up

-- Access the Angular frontend at (Check your terminal logs and ensure the three main services are running before sending any request):
+- Access the Angular frontend at (Check your terminal logs and ensure the three main services are running before sending any request Look out for logs like: ✅ SearchService is running..., ✅ Api-GatewayService is running..., ✅ AuthService is running...):

 👉 http://localhost:4200